 Unlike Starbucks, where Mocha Macchiato isn't on the official menu, Dunkin Donut offers the drink, released last February 2021.

-Now that you know what macchiato vs. mocha is, it will be easier for you to choose a coffee drink.
-If you can handle intense coffee taste but want something creamier, go for a macchiato.
-But if you like chocolate and sweet beverages with a little bit of caffeine, mocha is perfect for you.
+So if you can handle intense coffee, go for a macchiato.
+But if you like chocolate and sweet beverages with a little bit of caffeine, mocha is a better choice for you.